 It’s something that gets every racing fan talking, for good reasons or for bad, but market movers are an integral part of modern horse racing.
 We talk about movers, steamers, drifters on a daily basis on our Twitter page, but do you know what these key terms mean in the context of markets?
 We’ve looked at the key points relating to market movers and have created a handy guide for you, so you can hopefully get on the ride side of the market!
-We have plenty of drifters and steamers in our daily horse racing tips, which can be found on site daily for every meeting!
+We have daily Market Movers, which can be found on site daily!

 What are Horse Racing Market Movers?

 Quite simply, a market mover is a horse whose price has shifted markedly from when a market forms.
 There are two ways that this can go, a horse can be “backed”, which means its price dramatically shortens.
 When this happens, the horse will be called a steamer.
 Once a horse starts being backed in dramatically, a snowball effect usually occurs and as others notice the shift, this causes the price to collapse.

 This can also go the other way, when a horse is left cold in the market and is not backed.
 For example, a horse can be installed in the market by traders at 11/4, but if the money comes for another horse or that horse isn’t being backed itself, then the odds will tend to lengthen.
 There can be many reasons as to why a horse is backed or left cold in the market, and those are explained below.

 Why do Market Movers occur?